AlexSchinnerl/dataCite/README.md

 <u>Note!</u> Some Fields are filled with features, specially tailored to meet the needs of the JKU and would need adaptation if used in a different university.

 # How to run
-* Export bibliographic records from Alma
+* Export bibliographic records from Alma (Admin > Run a Job > Export Bibliographic records)
 * Replace the content of the `inputFile.xml` with your exported file
 * Execute `main.py`.